ThaiDG/element-infra/README.md

 ## Additional Note

 - Change in scripts folder which will only being executed at the initial stage of the instance therefore we must to run the refresh command: `aws autoscaling start-instance-refresh --auto-scaling-group-name change-affected-asg --region ap-southeast-1` to apply the change after running the Terraform apply command.
+- How to access the server:
+  1. Go to the AWS Console and search for `EC2` service.
+  2. In the navigator pannel select the `Instances`.
+  3. Looking for the instance with the appropriate name to conencting to.
+E.g. `dev-sygnal-service`.
+  4. Select the instance by click onto the `Instance ID` field.
+  5. In the instance detail page, click on Connect button at the top right conner.
+  6. Use the Session Manager tab to connecting to the instance.
+  7. Move to the /app path to start working
+  8. Guide for docker compose command:
+      - Check whether the instance is healthy: `docker compose ps`
+      - In the command above, we can see the container name, use it to check the log of the specific service: `docker compose logs -f <container_name>`